 Now, move on to the second tab ‘User Sitemap’and make sure that Author/User sitemap is disabled.

-Now, on the ‘Post Types’ tab disable any post type that you don’t want to be included in the sitemaps.
+Now, on the ‘Post Types’ tab disable any post type that you don’t want to include in the sitemaps.
 As the default, Yoast SEO disables Media Attachments from sitemaps and as the recommendation, leave it like it is.

 Also, for ‘Taxonomies’ tab repeat the same process.
-If there is a taxonomy that you don’t want to be included into sitemaps, you can exclude it here.
+If there is a taxonomy that you don’t want to include into sitemaps, you can exclude it here.

 Now, you’ll notice that the settings of ‘XML Sitemaps’ section is over.
 So, let’s find out the ‘Advanced’ section of Yoast WordPress SEO.

 From the ‘Advanced’ page, it allows users to configure breadcrumbs, permalinks, and RSS feed related settings.
 So, let’s go ahead.